 |Power||24 V / 9.17 A (external power supply with country-specific power cord)|

 480 × 320 pixels

 (for the electromagnet)

 |Connectivity||Connector for third-party control card*|

-An optional wheeled transport case (NANUK 960) is available for an additional $500.
+An optional wheeled transport case (NANUK 960) is available as an option.